In the fight to end sex trafficking, oftentimes, a perception of what a trafficking victim looks like can jump to mind: young, foreign, and female.

 The stigma that males should be strong enough to fight off traffickers and thus they cannot be victims also inhibits these men and boys from speaking up when exploitation does happen.
 Like many female victims of exploitation, they too run the risk of not being believed, and in countries like Kenya, Uganda, and Tanzania, they face a strong taboo of men having sex with another man, even in cases of force and rape.

-Sometimes people associate male prostitution with being gay, instead of being trafficked.
+Sometimes people associate males selling sex with being gay instead of being trafficked.
 Steve Pricopio from Surviving Our Struggle—an aftercare center for young male trafficking victims—said this is incorrect.
 “It’s not an issue of sexual orientation… They think that the boys are in control of what they are doing.
 They don’t see them as victims.”

 Porn drives the demand

-Sex trafficking is an ever-present and growing issue in our society, but here’s the more uncomfortable side of that statement: it means more people are okay with supporting it with money, clicks, views, and downloads.
+Sex trafficking is an ever-present and growing issue in our society, but here’s the more uncomfortable side of that statement: it means more people are contributing to its demand with money, clicks, views, and downloads, whether they realize it or not.

 Knowledge is power, and being aware of the facts is an important step in decreasing the demand for sexual exploitation and porn, and helping to eliminate sex trafficking.